Golfer’s Elbow and Tennis Elbow

 If you have difficulty using your arm, your pain is severe or you’ve tried physiotherapy and using supports without much success, your GP may recommend an injection of corticosteroids into the affected part of your elbow to ease the pain.
 But while studies suggest these injections are effective at first, the pain can return (i).
 If that happens, you may be advised to have a second or third injection – but doctors don’t usually give more than three steroid injections in the same place.

 Shock wave therapy

-Passing high-energy shock waves through the skin has been shown to improve the pain of epicondylitis in some cases – though this particular treatment may not work for everyone.
+Passing high-energy shock waves through the skin has been shown to improve the pain of other types of tendonitis – though this particular treatment may not work for tennis elbow (i).
 Shock wave therapy has been declared safe by the National Institute for Health and Care Excellence (NICE), but it can cause minor side effects such as bruising and reddening of the skin.
 It can also be a painful treatment, but a local anaesthetic can make it feel more comfortable.
 How many treatments you’ll need will depend on how bad the pain is.